Pineify Invite-Only Indicator: TradingView Signals and Overlays

 Trading Styles and Timeframes

-The same overlay behaves differently depending on how often you want decisions to appear.
+Day traders, swing traders, and investors can use the same script with different bar speeds and different patience budgets.
+The overlay behaves differently depending on how often you want decisions to appear.
 I treat timeframe choice as a risk decision first and a signal frequency decision second.

 Day traders on one-minute to fifteen-minute charts get the most touches.
 I reduce size, tighten alert hygiene, and insist on alignment with a slightly higher timeframe bias when possible.
 Without that guard, fast charts become a slot machine.